 Facebook FBML vs. HTML

 Entrepreneur Jeff Lambert is the President and founder of JVHM, Inc., a software development business located in the San Francisco Bay Area but serving clients around the globe.
 Jeff's expertise includes website design and development, Facebook development, blogging integration, SEO, video production, CRM systems, database design and development and more.
-In his "spare" time Jeff likes to hang out with his family, run, play tennis and also volunteers as a Scoutmaster with a local Boy Scout troop.
+In his "spare" time Jeff likes to hang out with his family, run, play tennis, fly and breath fresh, clean air.